 Chamber and Orchestra appearances as soloist include: Diablo Symphony Orchestra performing Joaquin Rodrigo’s Concierto de Aranjuez, Capriccio Chamber Orchestra performing Leo Brouwer’s arrangements of Beatles songs and Gold Coast Chamber Players performing Mario Castelnuovo-Tedesco’s quintet.

 Mr. Liberzon has won numerous prizes at international competitions.
 In 1996 and 1997 Yuri won top prizes at the Ariane Yerushalmi Eldor Classical Guitar Competition of the Jerusalem Academy of Music and remains the youngest prizewinner in its history.
 Other awards include top prizes at the Appalachian Guitar Competition in North Carolina and at the ‘Classical Minds’ competition in Texas.
 Since 1996, Mr. Liberzon was a numerous recipient of America-Israel Cultural Foundation scholarships.

-In 2012, Mr. Liberzon joined forces with an outstanding guitarist, San Francisco Guitar Quartet member Patrick O’Connell to establish ‘Equilibrium’ guitar duo.
+In 2012, Mr. Liberzon joined forces with guitarist Patrick O’Connell, member of the San Francisco Guitar Quartet to establish ‘Equilibrium’ guitar duo.
 Their artistic focus is aimed towards new music as well as rarely performed and time-tested masterpieces.

 Mr. Liberzon was granted Alien of Extraordinary Ability United States Permanent Residency based on his achievements in the music field.
 He is currently based in San Francisco-Bay Area of California.